Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Annular diagrams over 2-bridge link groups

 \item For each face $D$ of $M$, there is a continuous map $f$ from the $2$-ball $B^2$ to $\RR^2$ such that \begin{enumerate} \item the restriction of $f$ to the interior of $B^2$ is a homeomorphism onto $D$, and

-\item the image of $\partial B^2$ is equal to $\cup_{i=1}^n \bar e_i$ for some set $\{e_1,\dots, e_n\}$ of edges of $M$. \end{enumerate} \end{enumerate} The underlying space of $M$, i.e., the union of the cells in $M$, is also denoted by the same symbol $M$.
+\item the image of $\partial B^2$ is equal to $\cup_{i=1}^k \bar e_i$ for some set $\{e_1,\dots, e_k\}$ of edges of $M$. \end{enumerate} \end{enumerate} The underlying space of $M$, i.e., the union of the cells in $M$, is also denoted by the same symbol $M$.
 The boundary (frontier), $\partial M$, of $M$ in $\RR^2$ is regarded as a $1$-dimensional subcomplex of $M$.
 An edge may be traversed in either of two directions.
 If $v$ is a vertex of a map $M$, $d_M(v)$, the {\it degree of $v$}, will denote the number of oriented edges in $M$ having $v$ as initial vertex.
+A vertex $v$ of $M$ is called an {\it interior vertex} if $v\not\in \partial M$, and an edge $e$ of $M$ is called an {\it interior edge} if $e\not\subset \partial M$.

 A {\it path} in $M$ is a sequence of oriented edges $e_1, \dots, e_n$ such that the initial vertex of $e_{i+1}$ is the terminal vertex of $e_i$ for every $1 \le i \le n-1$.
 A {\it cycle} is a closed path, namely a path $e_1, \dots, e_n$ such that the initial vertex of $e_1$ is the terminal vertex of $e_n$.
-If $D$ is a face of $M$, any cycle of minimal length which includes all the edges of the boundary, $\partial D$, of $D$ is called a {\it boundary cycle} of $D$.
-By $d_M(D)$, the {\it degree of $D$}, we denote the number of oriented edges in a boundary cycle of $D$.
+If $D$ is a face of $M$, any cycle of minimal length which includes all the edges of the boundary, $\partial D$, of $D$ going around once along the boundary of $D$ is called a {\it boundary cycle} of $D$.
+To be precise it is defined as follows.
+Let $f: B^2 \rightarrow D$ be a continuous map satisfying the condition (iii) above.
+We may assume that $\partial B^2$ has a cellular structure such that the restriction of $f$ to each cell is a homeomorphism.
+Choose an arbitrary orientation of $\partial B^2$, and let $\hat e_1, \dots, \hat e_n$ be the oriented edges of $\partial B^2$, which are oriented in accordance with the orientation of $\partial B^2$ and which lie on $\partial B^2$ in this cyclic order with respect to the orientation of $\partial B^2$.
+Let $e_i$ be the orientated edge $f(\hat e_i)$ of $M$.
+Then the cycle $e_1, \dots, e_n$, is a boundary cycle of $D$.